-Isaac Lee is president of News for Univision Communications Inc., the leading Spanish-language media company in the country.
-Isaac is responsible for leading the Company’s news division, including strategic and editorial oversight of programming and production across the Univision Networks, Univision Local Media and Univision Interactive Media.
-For the first time in the company’s 50-year history, the news division started publishing English-language content and began drawing serious attention from the U.S. mainstream media, while continue to meet its commitment to inform, engage and empower the U.S. Hispanic community.
+Isaac Lee is the Chief Content Officer for Univision Communications Inc. (UCI), the leading media company serving Hispanic America and Grupo Televisa in Mexico, the largest Spanish-language content producer in the world.
+Most recently he served as Chief News, Entertainment & Digital Officer for Univision Communications Inc. (UCI) and CEO of FUSION.
+Lee is responsible of making sure both media companies have a single, integrated focus on the Hispanic audience in the United States and the domestic Mexican audience.
+He also ensures both operations strengthen their collaboration and benefit from synergies and aligned content initiatives.
+Prior to his current role, he was responsible for the editorial oversight of Univision News across network, local and digital platforms as well as UCI’s comprehensive digital efforts across verticals.
 With a background in print journalism and digital media, Isaac became the editorial director of Semana, the most influential and internationally recognized magazine in Colombia at the age of 26.
 Most recently Isaac founded and served as chairman and editor-in-chief of PODER magazine.
 He spent the past 14 years in editorial roles leading top journalistic teams at prominent publications serving Spanish-speaking audiences in the U.S. and Latin America.

 Mike Murphy is one of the Republican Party’s most successful political media consultants, having handled strategy and advertising for more than 26 successful gubernatorial and senatorial campaigns.
 Mike served as senior strategist for both John McCain’s first campaign for President in 2000 and Arnold Schwarzenegger’s historic election as Governor of California.
 He has directed successful campaigns for GOP Governors and Senators including Jeb Bush, Mitt Romney, Terry Branstad, Lamar Alexander, Jeff Sessions.
 Slade Gorton, Dirk Kempthorne, Tommy Thompson and John Engler.
 A partner in the Washington DC based Revolution Agency, Mike also advises several Fortune 500 corporations and several of America’s largest trade associations, working with industries including insurance, energy, financial services and commercial real estate.
 Mike attended the Edmund Walsh School of Foreign Service at Georgetown University.
 In 2001 he was an Institute of Politics Fellow at Harvard's JFK School of Government.